liangirene/R_Projects/README.md

 ## Project: Text Analysis of The Simpsons Transcripts
-View the published interactive shiny app (hosted by shiny.io) here: [The Simpsons Transcripts](https://ireneliang.shinyapps.io/TheSimpsonsTranscripts/)
+View the published interactive shiny app (hosted by shiny.io): [The Simpsons Transcripts](https://ireneliang.shinyapps.io/TheSimpsonsTranscripts/)

 This project analyzes The Simpsons' Transcript dataset, comprising characters, locations, episode details, and script lines from around 600 episodes of the show dating back to 1989.
 I conducted both the word frequency and sentiment analysis on the dataset.